rp42dev/OpenAI-Marketing-Assistant/README.md

 {
     "tasks": {
         "1": {
-            "name": "find a ideal customer",
+            "name": "find an ideal customer",
             "instructions": "based on user input, find a ideal customer for the user in niche market. (keep it short and simple)", "role": "user"
         },